 - 1. Complete 16 core courses (same distribution as in the past); - Ten of the 16 core courses must be completed before the seventh semester (senior year) of high school. - Seven of the 10 core courses must be English, math or science. - 2.
-Have a minimum core-course GPA of 2.300; - Grades earned in the 10 required courses required before the senior year are "locked in" for purposes of GPA calculation. - A repeat of one of the "locked in" courses will not be used to improve the GPA if taken after the seventh semester begins. - 3.
-Meet the competition sliding scale requirement of GPA and ACT/SAT score (this is a new scale with increased GPA/test score requirements); and - 4.
+Earn a core-course GPA of 2.300; - Grades earned in the 10 required courses required before the senior year are "locked in" for purposes of GPA calculation. - A repeat of one of the "locked in" courses will not be used to improve the GPA if taken after the seventh semester begins. - 3.
+Earn the ACT/SAT score matching core-course GPA on the Division I sliding scale - 4.
 Graduate from high school.